19 Perennial Plants For Florida Garden Spaces

 Ox-Eye Sunflower comes from the central and southern regions of the North American continent.

-If you’re a Florida homeowner on the hunt for a brightly colorful and cheerful shrub, you should consider adding an ox-eye sunflower to your property.
+If you’re a Florida homeowner on the hunt for a brightly colorful and cheerful plant, you should consider adding an ox-eye sunflower to your property.
 It’s adorned with large yellow and orange flowers, with a diameter of about two or three inches each.

 Ox-eye sunflower effectively tolerates drought, giving you extra peace of mind.